-Accounts receivable are reported on the consolidated balance sheets at outstanding amounts, less an allowance for doubtful accounts and discounts.
+Accounts receivable are reported on the consolidated balance sheets at outstanding amounts due from customers, less an allowance for doubtful accounts and sales discounts and allowances.
 The Company extends credit without requiring collateral.
 The Company writes off uncollectible receivables when the likelihood of collection is remote.
-The Company evaluates the collectability of accounts receivable on a regular basis, but no less frequently than quarterly.
-An allowance, when needed, is based upon various factors, including the financial condition and payment history of customers, an overall review of collections experience on other accounts, and economic factors or events expected to affect future collections experience.
+The Company evaluates the collectability of accounts receivable on a regular basis.
+An allowance, when needed, is based upon various factors including the financial condition and payment history of customers, an overall review of collections experience on other accounts, and economic factors or events expected to affect future collections experience.
+Payment terms for receivables are based on customary commercial terms and are generally less than one year.